fengxia41103/myblog/content/workspace/openstack/maas_target.md

 configurations to notice:

 1. Power type: for our virtual lab, select _Manual_.
-Otherwise, the admin GUI will block you from commissioning completely.
+Otherwise, the admin GUI will block you from commissioning completly.
 2. `Retain`: do **NOT** check such checkboxes.
 The word _retain_ means to keep what you have.
 Therefore, it will skip registering the target's disk information.
 This is super confusing because commission